 SSA will notify all benefit applicants that SSA will conduct matching programs.
 SSA's notice consists of appropriate language printed on its application forms for a Social Security card, Social Security benefits, and SSI payments.
-SSA issues, or makes available, separate handouts and periodic mailings with appropriate language pertaining to computer matching, such as the mid-year mailer that requests earnings estimates from beneficiaries and the annual cost-of-living adjustment notice.
+SSA issues, or makes available, separate handouts and periodic mailings with appropriate language pertaining to computer matching, such as the mid-year mailer that requests earnings estimates from beneficiaries.